 This initiative was implemented in early 2016 to spur economic development in the industrial Midwest with the goal of investing $1 billion by 2023.
 After exceeding this goal ahead of schedule, the HIT has now doubled its target and aims to invest $2 billion by 2025.
 The initiative’s footprint includes the states that border the Great Lakes, from Upstate New York to Minnesota.
 Ten cities/metropolitan areas—Buffalo, Chicago, Cleveland, Columbus, Detroit, Minneapolis, Milwaukee, Pittsburgh, Saint Paul, and St. Louis—are the focus of investment.
-By 2023, the goal is to have provided over $1 billion for the initiative.
-Ninety projects with total development investment of some $2 billion are anticipated.

 MIDWEST@WORK ECONOMIC IMPACT OF INVESTMENTS